-It’s a full day in Detroit and could be a chance to explore the Motor city.
-But after the intense night of internal journey, I feel like taking it easy with no concrete plan.
+It’s a full day in Detroit and could be a chance to explore the Motor City.
+But after the intense night of the internal journey, I feel like taking it easy with no concrete plan.
 That turns out to be a long interesting excursion.

 The blights are still apparent.
 But there are some renovations going on as well.
 Even though I’m very into abandoned places, this is not in the right time to go deep into it, not when I haven’t done background research.

 Nice walk, exquisite muesli and a lovely muffin, then what’s next?
 Look it up to and pin the destination to GM Renaissance Centre it is.
 That’s a long walk but it’s a riverside walk.
 And hey, there’s actually a brewery along the way.
 Let’s just make it the first stop.